 - the effective teaching of reading and skills in literacy.

 These areas of focus reflect Ofsted's agenda in terms of effective teaching and provide a template for teaching an outstanding lesson for inspection.

 Ten tips for an outstanding lesson

 The headteacher has a key role in creating the climate for outstanding teaching.
 The leadership of a school can provide the environment for everyone to strive towards the very best standards of teaching and learning.
-This includes ensuring appropriate resources (including support staff), developing an atmosphere of trust, an ambitious agenda and a culture where creativity and risk-taking is encouraged: ‘High-quality leadership is essential to promote, support and sustain the drive to perfect teaching and maximise learning in schools’ (Twenty Outstanding Primary Schools in Challenging Circumstances).
+This includes ensuring appropriate resources (including support staff), developing an atmosphere of trust, an ambitious agenda and a culture where creativity and risk-taking is encouraged: ‘High-quality leadership is essential to promote, support and sustain the drive to perfect teaching and maximize learning in schools' (Twenty Outstanding Primary Schools in Challenging Circumstances).

 The headteacher can also support outstanding teaching by developing the skills of teachers.
-This may include the professional discussion of the theory of learning styles, multiple intelligences and personalised learning.
-The encouragement of kinaesthetic lessons and outdoor learning should be part of the educational philosophy of a successful school.
+This may include the professional discussion of the theory of learning styles, multiple intelligences and personalized learning.
+The encouragement of kinesthetic lessons and outdoor learning should be part of the educational philosophy of a successful school.
 There is no one approach which will ensure a teacher will deliver an outstanding lesson but the following strategies can underpin outstanding teaching.
 Very effective lessons may well include:

 - an exciting introduction which focuses attention and excites pupils and sets the scene

 - progression from one body of knowledge to the next step building on prior learning